OpenMDAO/OpenMDAO/openmdao/docs/api_translation/index.rst

 Set Solvers
 -----------

-Setup a Problem Using the PetscVector
+Setup a Problem Using the PETScVector
 =====================================

 .. content-container ::